Codermayankkk/Simple-Project-with-Spring-MVC/README.md

 - Update database configurations in application.properties.
 - Create a MySQL database and update schema in the project.
 - Run the application using your IDE or mvn spring-boot:run.
-- Access the application at http://localhost:8080/.
+- Access the application at "http://localhost:8080/" after setup.

   ## Usage
 - Use the web interface to perform CRUD operations.